 ‘I do believe you’re pressuring me, Ms Daniels.’

 ‘Yes, you’ve got it bad.
 I feel loyalty too.
 But she must be stopped all the same.
 Leyton -’ she’d crossed the line – ‘you know she’s the mastermind.
-You know that … don’t you?’
+You do know that … don’t you?’

-‘No, she doesn’t say much, Jenny.
+‘Yes.
 Are you arresting me today?’

 He now proceeded to tell her every single thing he had on her, from her early days onwards and her expressions ranged from dropped jaw to smirks and back to wide-eyed wonder.
 He gave her the lot.